-Individuals who can offer the United States their special skills, experience and knowledge through a higher education, or unique abilities that would benefit the nation’s wellbeing may be able to enter the country using a second preference EB-2 visa.
-Unlike many other forms of visas, the United States Citizenship and Immigration Services (USCIS) and the Department of Labor (DOL) are invested in who is given an EB-2 visa.
+Individuals who can offer the United States their special skills, experience and knowledge through a higher education, or unique abilities that would benefit the nation’s well being may be able to enter the country using a second preference EB-2 visa.

 A rigorous certification process has been created to ensure that qualified citizens are not losing gainful employment to underqualified foreign workers.
-If you need help understanding this process and correctly filing for your EB-2 employment visa, contact Akula & Associates, P.C. and ask our Dallas immigration attorneys for assistance.
+If you need help understanding this process and correctly filing for your EB-2 visa, contact Akula & Associates, P.C. and ask our Dallas employment based EB-2 visas lawyers for assistance.

 When filing for an EB-2 visa, you must first decide which of the three subcategories best fit your unique situation.

-- Advanced educational degree: A person who holds an advanced degree in their field, such as a doctorate or master’s degree, can apply for an EB-2 visa.
+- A person who holds an advanced degree in their field, such as a doctorate or master’s degree, can apply for EB-2.
 The only documentation required in many advanced degree EB-2 visa filing is evidence of the degree.
 This can be as simple as providing a copy or the original degree obtained.
 In some cases, proof of an equivalent degree or a U.S. baccalaureate degree may also be acceptable.

-- National interest waiver: There are certain people with extraordinary skills or knowledge that would be of great gain to the United States as a whole should they find work within the country.
-If you can prove that your employment in the States would be a positive national interest, the EB-2 requirements could potentially be waived.
+- There are certain people with extraordinary skills or knowledge that would be of great gain to the United States as a whole should they find work within the country.
+If you can prove that your new job would be a positive national interest, the EB-2 requirements could potentially be waived.

 You Can Bring Your Family With an EB-2 Visa